semrush/intergalactic/website/docs/components/modal/modal.md

 ### Use the modal window

-- To demonstrate secondary data that is not always required (especially if there are a lot of them).
-Their absence simplifies the interface.
-Moreover, they don't apply to other pages/reports. _For example, settings, small forms to fill out, step-by-step actions, detailed information about any data._
+- To demonstrate secondary data that is not always required (especially if there is a lot of it).
+Its absence simplifies the interface.
+Moreover, it doesn't apply to other pages/reports. _For example, settings, small forms to fill out, step-by-step actions, detailed information about any data._
 - To draw attention to a specific task. _For example, confirming an operation, adding data._
 - To focus on critical information that requires the user's attention. _For example, local news, limiting, deleting an element, or losing information._
 - To view enlarged images or videos.